 A byproduct of the problem above is another operational issue, which is redundant vendor management.
 While large organizations always have multiple vendors for different reasons, HR often gets into roadblocks when it comes to having multiple vendors for the same solution category without the ability to justify why.
 According to a Deloitte study, large HR departments on average, use 11-14 different systems at a time.
 If all these systems work in sync to deliver accurate results, there would be no problem; however, this amount of systems cannot be justified more often than not.
 That is when procurement or finance will deem the HR vendor management redundant.
 The other factor to consider is cost.
 Each vendor may come with its price point and packages, which are managed separately, making proving ROI difficult.
 It is also more challenging to achieve a bulk usage discount when split into multiple vendors.

-An assessment marketplace solves this by enabling organizations to use multiple assessment tools yet still only manage 1 vendor.
+An assessment marketplace solves this by enabling organizations to use multiple assessment tools yet only manage 1 vendor.
 This is because the provider of the assessment marketplace becomes the only vendor the organization has to deal with.
 HR teams can now customize tool selections to any use case and still not have problems with procurement or finance.
 Aside from that, all usage is calculated as 1.
-Therefore, organizations can now easily look at bulk pricings which often come with discounts, thus resulting in massive cost savings.
+Therefore, organizations can now easily look at bulk prices which often come with discounts, thus resulting in massive cost savings.

 3. Interpreting Multiple Reports

 One of the most prominent challenges organizations faces when choosing to onboard multiple tools is interpreting multiple reports.
 This challenge does not just cause an operational problem of time wastage but also a strategic problem of inaccurate decision-making.
 Each tool that is onboarded will have its own reports with different terminologies, measurements, benchmarks, formats, implications, etc. The manual process of summarizing these reports into 1 is often lengthy and prone to mistakes.
 In many circumstances, line managers become resistant to assessments simply because the output is too confusing to process or the summary given does not help them hire better.
-The underlying problem here is each vendor’s data is treated as its own and the lack of a technology to consolidate data and provide insights.
+The underlying problem here is each vendor’s data is treated as its own and the lack of technology to consolidate data and provide insights.

 An assessment marketplace solves this by having an output engine built to pull data from multiple tools, understand the talent implications of that data then churn out a single consolidated report.
 Since an assessment marketplace already has pre-qualified tools onboard, each tool’s data is available and is intelligently combined by algorithms to produce 1 report, which serves as the single source of truth for HR and line managers.
 No longer does HR need to spend time manually consolidating different reports, and the accuracy of talent decisions is now improved using multiple tools with an accurate score interpretation.